Ceremonial Guard (Canada): Changing

 Following the inspection of the new guard, the old guard is inspected.
-After this inspection, the sergeants of the guard and division seconds-in-command are ordered to 'take post' – the sergeant of the guard marches from the right flank to directly behind the guard, while the second-in-command marches from the left flank to the right.
+After this inspection, the sergeants of the guard and division seconds-in-command are ordered to "take post" – the sergeant of the guard marches from the right flank to directly behind the guard, while the second-in-command marches from the left flank to the right.
 The parade is then called to the present arms for the marching on of the regimental colours (If the governor general is currently in residence at Rideau Hall, the officers wear a gold sash and march on the King's Colour).
-With the colours marched on, the new guard advances at the slow march, ceremonially 'taking up the ground' from the old guard.
+With the colours marched on, the new guard advances at the slow march, ceremonially "taking up the ground" from the old guard.
 The old guard and new guard salute each other at present arms.
 Following this, the old guard commander presents the key to the Guard Room at Rideau Hall to the new guard commander.
 The parade is then formed into three ranks and marched off at the slow march, transitioning into the quick march.
 The order of march differs only in that the old guard is now at the rear.

-Sentry duty
+Sentry

 The other highly visible public duty of the Ceremonial Guard is sentry duty at Rideau Hall, as the Canadian War Memorial is sentried by the National Sentry Program.
-The sentries are ceremonial in nature only and do not generally perform actual guard duty; however, all are trained military personnel and procedures and orders do exist for the Ceremonial Guard to adopt an armed night guard of Rideau Hall should sufficient security threat arise.
-The sentries at the tomb are part of National Sentry Program (April 9–November 11) of which the CG organizes.
+The sentries are ceremonial only and do not generally perform actual guard duty; all are trained military personnel and procedures and orders exist for the Ceremonial Guard to adopt an armed night guard of Rideau Hall should sufficient security threat arise.
+The sentries at the tomb are part of National Sentry Program (April 9–November 11), which the CG organizes.